 How often do we have the best idea ever – the one that is going to make us millions – and then forget what it was two hours later when we finally get back to that thought.
 Or, how many appointments have you missed because you forgot to write it down and plumb forgot?
 Guilty as charged here.
 If you write something down you won’t forget to do it, or that great idea.
 If you feel like you might lose the piece of paper it’s written on, make a note on your phone and set a reminder.

-2. Makes you accountable to the task.
+2. Makes you accountable for the task.

 Something powerful happens when we write things down, they become concrete in our minds.
 For me I think that little last will silently nag me until I finish it, and let tell you, that’s a great motivator.
 For some of you seeing your idea on paper will spur you to take action in a way you hadn’t thought about before.

 3. Helps you prioritize what is important in your life, as well as schedule your day (or life!) to best accomplish your tasks.

 When I don’t write things down I usually try to accomplish whatever is in front of my face, or, I find easiest at the moment.
 But when I make a list a number them by importance it forces me to rework my time to best address each item when it needs to be addressed.
 It’s like your own personal assistant built into a list.